 New Videos Presenting Insight into Scientology Now Available in Downtown Clearwater

-Guests attend a community reception at the Scientology Information Center in Downtown Clearwater.
-Over thirty new videos have been added to the Center’s audio-visual library of 400 short films on every aspect of Scientology.

-CLEARWATER, FLORIDA, US, September 26, 2019 /EINPresswire.com/ -- On September 19th, 2019 the Scientology Information Center in downtown Clearwater announced the addition of over 30 new videos to its audio-visual library of 400 short films.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+26, 2019 (GLOBE NEWSWIRE) -- On September 19th, 2019 the Scientology Information Center in downtown Clearwater announced the addition of over 30 new videos to its audio-visual library of 400 short films.
 The new videos include: how Dianetics helps one deal with grief and loss; what is the cause of conflict, war and marital distress; “A Day in the Life of L. Ron Hubbard,” not to mention short video presentations showing the magnificent Fort Harrison and Flag building.

 “Dozens of guests visiting the Center so far this week have already gotten a chance to see some of these new videos,” said Amber Skjelset, Manager of the Scientology Information Center.
 “One local guest remarked, ‘I had no idea that [the Flag Building] looked like that.
 That was amazing!’”